seren5/CSC120-A3-main/reflection.md

 In general, I'd say that programming requires a plan before you start, as well as some knowledge of the steps one will take to complete the program before you even get started.

 - What worked, what didn't, what advice would you give someone taking this course in the future?
 The brackets did not work for me, and caused me a lot of confusion.
 For someone taking this course in the future, I'd give them a heads up to make sure they're remembering to check where each bracket is opened and closes so that they aren't confused for a long time like I was.
+Moreover, it had issues with mirroring multiple words.